 Oliver and Zac are triplets with their sister Meghan.
 In 2014, their mother Clare opened up about how the cast would get her sons mixed up after their 1920s-style haircuts.
 "Zac and Oliver had lovely blonde curls and by the time they had their new hairstyles they looked so grown up, it felt like I'd lost my baby boys," she told the Mail On Sunday.

 MORE: Meet Downton Abbey star Dan Stevens' wife and family here

 The mum-of-triplets also heaped praised on Allen Leech (Tom Branson), saying: "When he wasn't playing trains, he would be sitting on the floor of the trailer using the building blocks or making shapes out of coloured pencils.
 He loved organising football kickabouts with the children and cast."

 The children play the younger generation of the Crawley family

-Downton Abbey may have finished back in 2015, but fans were lucky enough to have a taste of the show's magic and drama when it released its feature film back in September 2019 - and with the news of a brand new script for a sequel it sounds like a second film is on the cards!
+Downton Abbey may have finished back in 2015, but fans were lucky enough to have a taste of the show's magic and drama when it released its feature film back in September 2019 - and with the news of the sequel finally commencing production, we're hoping it isn't too long before we're reunited with our favourite family!

-However, it's unlikely we'll get to see it soon due to the restrictions as a result of the coronavirus outbreak.
-Fortunately, the series is available to stream, and often repeated on ITV3 - so we can't wait to settle in for some comfort watching.
+Until the new movie is released, the series is available to stream, and often repeated on ITV3 - so we can't wait to settle in for some comfort watching.

 Like this story?
 Sign up to our newsletter to get other stories like this delivered straight to your inbox.